velinovjovan/Public-Boards/README.md

 # Public Boards 📋

-Public Boards is a simple CRUD (Create, Read, Update, Delete) application that allows users to create, edit, and delete boards.
+Public Boards is an application that allows users to create, edit, and delete boards.
 This project is built using React for the frontend and Supabase as the backend database.

 ---

-## 🖌️ Features
+## 👥 Usage

-- **Public Access:** No row-level security is implemented, allowing anyone to perform CRUD operations on all boards.
-- **CRUD Functionality:** Users can:
-  - Create new boards.
-  - View existing boards.
-  - Edit boards.
-  - Delete boards.
+- Visit the application.
+- Create, view, edit, or delete boards as needed.
-- **Real-time Updates:** Changes are reflected immediately thanks to Supabase's real-time capabilities.
+- Changes are visible to all users instantly.

-## 🛠️ Technologies Used
+---

+## ⚙️ Tech Stack

 - **Frontend:** React
 - **Backend Database:** Supabase

-## 🚀 Getting Started
+---

+## 🧩 Installation

 ### Prerequisites